 Under product liability law, manufacturers have a strict duty to warn healthcare providers and consumers about known or foreseeable risks.
 The Dupixent lawsuits allege that the manufacturers knew, or should have known through clinical trials and post-market data, about a potential link between the drug and lymphoid malignancies.

 As of 2026, scientific literature has bolstered these claims.
-Recent epidemiological studies have suggested that patients using Dupixent for certain conditions may face a significantly higher risk of developing Cutaneous T-cell lymphoma compared to those not using the drug.
+Recent epidemiological studies have suggested that patients using Dupixent for certain conditions may face a significantly higher risk of developing Cutaneous T-cell Lymphoma compared to those not using the drug.
 By failing to include this risk in the label’s precautions or warnings sections, the companies allegedly deprived patients of the ability to make an informed choice about their treatment.

 As of early 2026, Dupixent litigation is in a critical developmental phase.
-While lawsuits began as individual claims, plaintiffs filed a motion in February 2026 to consolidate federal cases into a Multidistrict Litigation (MDL).
-This consolidation is designed to streamline discovery and pretrial proceedings because many cases share common questions of fact regarding the drug’s safety profile and manufacturers’ internal knowledge.
-At this stage, the litigation process is ongoing, and no global settlement has been announced.
+While lawsuits began as individual claims, plaintiffs filed a motion in February 2026 to consolidate the federal cases into a Multidistrict Litigation (MDL).

 Eligibility for a legal claim typically requires more than just using the drug.
 Attorneys are currently reviewing cases for individuals who: